kstenerud/concise-encoding/ce-structure.md

 ### Media

-The media object encapsulates a foreign media object/file, along with its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml) (encoded as a string).
+A media object encapsulates a foreign media object/file (encoded as a binary stream), along with its [media type](http://www.iana.org/assignments/media-types/media-types.xhtml) (encoded as a string).

     [media type] [data]

-The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees its data as a sequence of bytes, and passes it along as such.
+The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees the data as a sequence of bytes with a media type, and passes it along as such.

-A decoder **MUST NOT** attempt to validate the media type beyond checking the allowed character range per [rfc2045](https://tools.ietf.org/html/rfc2045).
+A decoder **MUST NOT** attempt to validate the media type beyond ensuring that it contains only the allowed character range described in [rfc2045](https://tools.ietf.org/html/rfc2045).
 An unrecognized media type is **not** a decoding error.

 **Note**: [Multipart types](https://www.iana.org/assignments/media-types/media-types.xhtml#multipart) are not supported, as there's no unified way to unambiguously represent them as a single byte stream.